-It stands to reason that if audiences connect because of characters, then characters can also be used to connect back to your audience.
+It stands to reason that if audiences connect because of characters, the characters can also be used to connect back to your audience.
 This is where characters evolve from the brain of an author or screenwriter to your savvy marketer.

-The Power of the Personas: Why bother?
+The Power of Personas: Why Bother?

 If someone told you this was a piece of cake, they probably aren’t doing it right.
 So, if it takes so much time and effort, then why bother?
 Once you have established your persona, you need to angle everything about your business toward their perceived tastes.
 For example, an apartment located next to a university would likely be more successful if they styled their marketing efforts with a college student in mind.